 The other obvious visual change was that everyone was masked.
 Though compulsory wearing was lifted before we arrived, in the urban centres the majority of people still wear face masks in the street and virtually everyone on public transport (except the tourists).
 I’m told this is partly to do with respect - no-one wants to make others feel uncomfortable, or be the one person standing out, there’s also a long tradition of mask-wearing in Japan, so it will be a while before everyone is comfortable without masks.
 With everyone masked up and absorbed in their phones this made my habitual train sketching somewhat repetitive, however the eyes have it!

 This trip was different in many ways, and became a two-stage affair.
-Usually when I go back to Japan it’s just me and my daughter, I spend most of my time in Tokyo, there never seems enough time to get out explore new parts of the country.
-But this time part of our trip was set aside for travel in Kansai with my daughter and her first-time-in-Japan partner - we spent three nights in Kyoto and one in Nara, one of my favourite Japanese cities.
+Usually on our trips back to Japan it’s just me and my daughter, I spend most of my time in Tokyo, there never seems enough time to get out explore new parts of the country.
+But this time part of our trip was set aside for sight-seeing in Kansai with my daughter and her first-time-in-Japan partner, who travelled with us - we spent three nights in Kyoto and one in Nara, one of my favourite Japanese cities.
 The last time I was in Nara was around the millennium, it’s been too long away!
 Early Spring means sakura (cherry blossom), and we arrived at the perfect time, the country was festooned in pink and white blossom, the visual joy was everywhere, but especially on show in Kyoto.

 It has to be said the ambience was somewhat reduced by a phenomenal number of tourists with the same idea, the lifting of Covid restrictions it seems opened the floodgates to visitors!
 But we had a great time.